Mylapqn/RIMM/RIMMR Example Addon/README.md

 This guide should teach you how you can create custom music addon for RIMM.
 Guide was written on Windows 11.
 Therefore if you are using different OS you might need to make some adjustments according to your OS.
+Also this example will only demonstrate how to make cassette player addon, but same process can be applied to every other instrument.

 ## Preparations:
 Here is list of things you should do before you start working: